Zuk3s/movies-room/README.md

 - ✅ Created a movie details page

 🚀 Upcoming Improvements:
+- ⬜ Improve performance with image optimization
 - ⬜ Add a dynamic homepage with highlights and trending movies
-- ⬜ Improve performance with image optimization
+- ⬜ Enhance HeroUI component customization
 - ⬜ Implement a user authentication system
 - ⬜ Create an offline mode to view saved movies
-- ⬜ Enhance HeroUI component customization
 - ⬜ Implement a favorites system to save movies
 - ⬜ Create a user reviews and rating section
-- ⬜ Create about Page
+- ⬜ Create about page
+- ⬜ Implement animations on the component card

 ## 🛠️ Tech Stack